nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-7. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+Step 7.
+Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>

    Some example commands you can try: